BAA to sell Stansted Airport after dropping legal appeal

 The sale of Stansted, which handled 18 million passengers last year, is part of a drive by Britain's competition regulator to loosen BAA's grip on the UK airports market.

-Single runway Stansted, which is predominantly a low-cost leisure and holiday airport, is based 50 kilometres northeast of central London and is the fourth busiest airport in the UK.
+Single runway Stansted, which is predominantly a low-cost leisure and holiday airport, is based 50 kilometers northeast of central London and is the fourth busiest airport in the UK.